LearningTigers-Sdn-Bhd/eventz-flow-backend/docs/TICKET_EXCEL_IMPORT_EXPORT.md

 3. **Duplicate Handling:**
    - In-file: collapse only when names match within the same Event + Ticket Type (case-insensitive, spaces collapsed).
 If names differ, keep both rows even if email/phone are identical.
-   - Against DB: if name matches within the same Event + Ticket Type, update only if the new row is more complete (merge custom fields, only upgrade payment status, never uncheck).
+   - Against DB: if name matches within the same Event + Ticket Type, update only if the new row is more complete (merge custom fields, never uncheck).
+Additionally, if the imported `Payment Status` is `paid`, the existing ticket is upgraded to `paid` regardless of completeness.
+Never downgrade payment status.
 If email/phone matches but name differs, create a new ticket.

 4. **Dynamic Fields:**
    - Additional columns beyond standard fields become custom fields